 Paul now outlines the argument he used against Peter at Antioch.
 Peter had withdrawn from his fellow Gentile believers over purity issues, and as far as Paul was concerned, his behavior struck at the very heart of the gospel.
 So, Paul makes his argument, namely, that the gospel, of itself, apart from the law, facilitates new life in Christ.
 This argument serves as a defining statement which guides the rest of the letter.

 i] Context: See 1:1-10.
 We are unsure where Paul leaves off his confrontation with Peter and where he moves into his doctrinal dissertation.
 Most commentators opt for 2:15/16 as the commencement of the doctrinal dissertation.
 Yet, it is more likely that in 2:15-21 Paul outlines the gist of his argument against Peter, although with an eye to those in Galatia who, like Peter, have adopted the theological standpoint of the judaizers, cf. Bruce.

 ii] Background: See 1:1-10.

-faith in the faithfulness of Christ may give the impression that it ignores license, v17,
+Faith alone may give the impression that it promotes license, v17,

 but license is a product of the law, not faith, v18;